WEEK ONE: Adoration/Praise

 When will we move in to the new building?

-Our goal as a church would be to move into our new facility by the summer of 2022.
+Our goal as a church would be to move into our new facility by May of 2023.
 We recognize this goal is dependent on our ability to effectively raise funds as a church and that this goal is dependent on the construction firm execution of the plan.
 Ultimately, timing is in God’s hands.

 Is there a master plan for the property?